To Diane Sellner of CARM

 I have really appreciated the way in which the people at this site and at equality central have treated me even though I’ve been up front about being a comp.
 Everyone has been patient and willing to explain how they reasoned to get to their understandings.
 Sources and references have been freely posted for me, most of the time in easy to follow links.
 What a blessing and what a wonderful example of Christian discussion!

-davidbmc,
+10. davidbmc,

 Yup, I know what you mean.
 There is a time to decide on whether one is being fruitful of not.
 I find CARM very unfruitful, yet I am very welcoming of those who post on CARM to come here.
 I guess it is that “support group” person inside me.
 I led a support group for ex-JW’s for 16 years and I was so happy to teach them how to think for themselves and how to test doctrine by scripture and unravel all the false doctrine they had been taught as witnesses.
 When I am given the opportunity to help some who considers themselves to be a complementarian, to be open enough to test all things by scripture and to hold fast to what is good, I am very happy to be of service to them as well!

-As far as Matt and Diane go, I pretty much have known for a long time that they are unreachable.
+As far as Matt Slick and Diane Sellner go, I pretty much have known for a long time that they are unreachable.
 They are doing a service to the body of Christ in one valuable way.
 The treatment of Christians on their discussion board is very helpful to get some to consider the opposition just because of the oppressive attitude that is encouraged in that place.
 I remember years ago a young man told me that he left that hierarchal “camp” when he could no longer stand the vitriolic attacks that were gaining in momentum.

-I am still ready and willing to be a help to those who need to hear what I have to say.
+So here I am while dusting my feet off 😉 I am still ready and willing to be a help to those who need to hear what I have to say.
 I guess that God has given me a love for women’s gifts in the body of Christ in the same way that he gave me a love for Jehovah’s Witnesses in the late 1980’s.
 Many said that JW’s were unreachable but I sincerely believed that Jesus could reach anyone.
 What a joy it was to spent my time reaching out to so many people who were ignored by the Church.
 And…I proved it to myself that they can be reached with the truth of the gospel.
 It just takes patience and love.
-I have a lot of patience
+I have a lot of patience 🙂 and I really desire to love.

-I think the reason CARM responded as they did as they saw that their non-egal position on women was losing and they did not want to change their position so they up’ed the ante.
+11. I think the reason CARM responded as they did as they saw that their non-egal position on women was losing and they did not want to change their position so they up’ed the ante.

-Don,
+12. Don,

 This is the way that I see it - when someone takes a secondary issue in the church, such as the women’s issue, and they make it a “hill to die on” so that they are divisive and abusive towards those who do not agree with them, they simply cannot afford to lose.
 If it appears they are losing, they will manipulate the stats, control the conversation and force out any who are dismayed at their double standard.
 Without checks and balances, all they will do is spin out of control and go deeper and deeper into bitterness.
 If there are no checks and balances, I believe that God will eventually give them over to their ungodly ways.
 I just hope that they do not take too many with them because bitterness and anger are not only spiritually destructive but they can contaminate many others and the enemy uses these things to destroy us if we let him.

-Hi Cheryl,
+13. Hi Cheryl,

 This thread is a timely one.
 Thanx for posting it.